 Photo edited by Lilian Manansala.
 Race track photo by Suwatwongkham [iStock Getty Images] and Dorothy Chandler Pavilion during 2020 general elections [Lilian Manansala]

 During the 2016 presidential campaigns, the news stations of television’s biggest networks — ABC, NBC, and CBS — spent a total of 32 minutes on policy issues.
 The rest of the coverage?
 Devoted to horserace journalism, a type of reporting that focuses on the game strategy of campaigns and elections.

-Most scholars, citizens, and even journalists themselves, think outsized attention on political races and polling has seen an increase, but does a disservice to the public.
+Some scholars, citizens, and even journalists themselves, think outsized attention on political races and polling does a disservice to the public.
 Disproportionate coverage on the competition between candidates eclipses discussion of the policies that affect people in a meaningful way.

 Yet to people working directly in the field, the opposite is true.
 “I think that there’s considerably less horserace journalism than in years past,” wrote Marc Lacey, National Editor of the New York Times, in an email to The Click.
 “It used to be the predominant way in which elections were covered.
 We produce far less journalism these days on what a particular candidate said today and what their rival said in response.”

 To others, issues like healthcare and tax reform continue to be ignored in a news space dominated by polling results and the hyper focus on leads, margins, and points.

 “I’ve been watching this now most of my life and the poll obsession has not diminished,” said Dr. Todd Gitlin, professor and chair of the interdisciplinary Ph.D. program in Communication at the Columbia Journalism School, told The Click.
 “Because of the financial crisis of the news organizations, they’re looking for ways to spend less money.
 The financial advantages of the poll obsession are considerable.”